typedb/bazel-intellij-rust-example/README.md

 Working example of Bazel + IntelliJ + Rust integration, allowing for all of IntelliJ's Rust code completion, navigation and refactoring features to work in a Bazel project.

+_Please note: This video was taken from a previous version of the integration, where Cargo.toml generation worked differently, but the end result remains unchanged._

 https://user-images.githubusercontent.com/14253102/151391801-a7551fcb-0322-4ed5-adc1-f11784a3b106.mov

 ## Architecture